 - If it’s completely melted, mix the buttermilk to achieve the desired consistency.

-- Frozen buttermilk is not good for drinking but for cooking alone.
-The taste is not as delicious as before.
+- Frozen buttermilk is not good for drinking but can be used for cooking.
+The taste of thawed buttermilk will be different from fresh buttermilk.

 If buttermilk is the star of your kitchen, then you should try these recipes.
 They’re easy and fun to prepare.
 Even kids will enjoy making them with you.